noklesta/SublimeQuickFileCreator/README.md

-# Quick File Creator plugin for Sublime Text 2
+# Quick File Creator plugin for Sublime Text

-Plugin that lets you quickly create a file or a subdirectory using ST2's fuzzy matching feature.
+Plugin that lets you quickly create a file or a subdirectory using ST's fuzzy matching feature.

-Normally, in order to create a file or directory in ST2, you have to navigate to the parent directory in the side panel and right-click on it, or you can open a new tab and save it using the operating system's save dialog (which may start in a directory completely unrelated to your project if you don't have any files
+Normally, in order to create a file or directory in ST, you have to navigate to the parent directory in the side panel and right-click on it, or you can open a new tab and save it using the operating system's save dialog (which may start in a directory completely unrelated to your project if you don't have any files